cianleypoldt/zenoa-engine/README.md

 ### Friction

-The engine supports **Coulomb friction** using a simplified model.
-A tangential impulse is applied at the contact point and **clamped relative to the normal impulse**, allowing for basic **sliding** and **static contact** behavior.
-This enables support for resting contacts, surface drag, and glancing collisions with minimal complexity.
+Here’s a clearer and more concise version:

+The engine uses the Coulomb friction model, applying an impulse scaled by the friction coefficient and the relative tangential velocity at the contact point.
+This impulse is clamped based on the normal impulse, enabling both sliding and static contact behavior.

 ---

 ## Design Notes

-- Implements a **Structure of Arrays (SoA)** layout to improve cache efficiency during simulation steps.
+- Zenoa implements a **Structure of Arrays (SoA)** layout to improve cache efficiency during simulation steps,
-- Runs on a **fixed timestep** to ensure deterministic behavior and consistent results across platforms.
+- runs on a **fixed timestep** to ensure deterministic behavior and consistent results across platforms,
-- Stores the entire engine **state in a single context object**, making integration into other systems straightforward and self-contained.
+- stores the entire engine **state in a single context object**, making integration into other systems straightforward and self-contained, and
-- Uses a custom `entity_list` structure to maintain stable IDs across deletions and avoid costly memory reallocations or shuffling.
+- uses a custom `entity_list` structure to maintain stable IDs across deletions and avoid costly memory reallocations or shuffling.

 ---